Project Grants for Institutes

 - The minimum budget for the project must exceed €25,000, which amount must not include fixed costs.

 - If an artist is involved in the project, the institution must pay said artist a realistic wage, which must also be included in the budget.
 The artist’s wage must be paid by the applicant, and must conform to the Wage Guideline.
+In order to encourage compliance with the Artists’ Wage Guideline, the Mondriaan Fund has drawn up regulations governing the partial reimbursement of costs incurred by institutions which comply with the Guideline.

 - The grant awarded by the Mondriaan Fund will fund up to 40 percent of the variable project costs.
 In 2015, the average sum awarded as a grant was approximately €45,000 per project.
 Grants to the amount of €75,000 or more are very rarely awarded.
 If you intend to apply for such a large grant, please contact the Mondriaan Fund.